History of Kutch: Chach Dynasty (640-685/696 AD)

+Medieval era

-Rajput clans (640–1320)
+Rajput clans (685/696 AD–1320)

 The mention of Kutch is that early in the eighth century (about 714), on the death of Pramar of Telegu, Kutch was given to the Charans.
 According to Muslim historians the Kutch was part of dominion of the king of Alor.
 Soon after this the Kathis (associated with Ahir) would seem to have passed into Kutch from Sindh, and with their headquarters at Pavargadh (now near Manjal) were probably the ruling tribe, especially in the centre and south of the province.
 At this time Chavda dynasty ruled in the east, whose power by the help of the kings of Panchasar and Anhilwad Patan, probably increased in the eighth and ninth centuries.
 About 942, One of queens of Samantsinh, the last king of Chavda dynasty, fled with her year-old child to his father's house in Jaisalmer.
 This son Ahipat became a formidable outlaw and he was used to ravage dominions of Anhilwad Patan.
 He conquered more than 900 villages in Kutch and established Morgadh as its capital.
 He reigned for many years and was succeeded by his son Vikramsi.
 The lineage of succession was Vibhuraja, Takulji, Seshkaranji, Vaghji, Akheraja, Tejasi, Karamsinha.
 Takhansinha, Mokasinha, Punjaji.
 Punjaji lived in the reign of Alauddin Khalji around the end of thirteenth century.

 In the tenth century, when, by the accession of Mularaja Chaulukya of Chaulukya dynasty, the Chavdas were ousted from Anhilwad Patan they retired to Kutch.
 Shortly afterwards (about 950), when pressed by the Chalukyas of Kalyan, Mularaja Chaulukya occupied Kanthkot.
 During this time the Arabs, beginning with raids on the Kathiawar and Gujarat coasts, had completed the conquest of Sindh.
 In the ninth century they had made settlements on the Kutch coast, and in the beginning of the tenth the province was considered part of Sindh.
 Al Biruni speaks of Kutch by its present name and notices that one branch of the Indus flows into the Sindh Sagar on the borders of Kutch.
 The chief references to Kutch in the writings of the Arab travellers of the tenth and eleventh centuries are connected with its pirates, who, with their headquarters at Kutch and Somnath, were, from the word Baira, a boat, known as Bawarij.

 Early in the eleventh century (1023) Bhima I fled before Mahmud Ghazni to Kanthkot Fort.
 Like Mularaja he held the whole of Vagad region and two of his grants dispose of Kutch villages.
 About the close of the century the province was overrun by Singhar, the fourth Soomra dynasty prince of Sind.
 But his power did not last long as Kutch came under power of Jayasimha Siddharaja of Chaulukya dynasty (1094–1143).
 Not many years later, (about 1180), according to one version of Chaulukya history, in the fight between Prithviraj and Bhima II, Balla of Kutch with 3000 horse fought on Bhima's side.
 And in the thirteenth century, on succeeding to the power of the Chaulukyas, the Vaghela dynasty (1240 -1304) held supremacy in Kutch.